 - List of cultivators (see above)

 - List of purchases (see above)

 - List of sales (see above)

-- Balance sheet (see page 10)
+- Balance sheet (see diagram in chapter 5.1)

 If no goods were moved in the quarter concerned, a blank declaration is to be transmitted.

 Note: In the event of missing, incomplete or incorrect quarterly reports within the scope of the reporting obligation, an additional on-site inspection may be ordered for which a charge will be payable.